-Los Angeles law provides some of the strongest workplace protections in the nation but it takes an experienced attorney to help you fight for your rights.
+Employment laws that apply to Los Angeles employees provide some of the strongest workplace protections in the nation, but it takes an experienced attorney to help you fight for your rights.
+From sexual harassment to discriminatory treatment, our Los Angeles workplace harassment lawyers are equipped to handle various claims with professionalism and care.

 Harassment is inappropriate or offensive conduct that is severe or pervasive enough to alter an employee’s working conditions.
-Harassment in the Los Angeles workplace is illegal where is it based one of the factors listed below.
+Harassment in the Los Angeles workplace is illegal when it is based on one of the factors listed below.

 These are various types of harassment that are prohibited by Los Angeles law:

-Gender harassment, or gender-based harassment, occurs when a person harasses another based on their gender or gender identity.
-The harassment does not need to be based on anything of a sexual nature.
+Gender harassment, or gender-based harassment, occurs when a person harasses another based on their gender, gender expression, or gender identity.
+The harassment does not need to be based on anything sexual in nature.
 Instead, gender harassment usually involves stereotypes based on the roles and functions associated with a particular gender.

 Learn More about Los Angeles Gender Harassment >>

-In United States labor law, a hostile work environment exists when one’s behavior within a workplace creates an environment that is difficult or uncomfortable for another person to work in due to discrimination.
-Common complaints in sexual harassment lawsuits include fondling, suggestive remarks, sexually-suggestive photos displayed in the workplace, use of sexual language, or off-color jokes.
-Small issues, annoyances, and isolated incidents typically are not considered to be illegal.
+Common complaints in sexual harassment lawsuits include unwanted touching, suggestive remarks, sexually-suggestive photos displayed in the workplace, use of sexual language, or off-color jokes.
+Small incidences, annoyances, and isolated incidents typically are not considered to be severe or pervasive enough to constitute unlawful harassment.

 Learn More about Los Angeles Hostile Work Environment Harassment >>